Chromophobia (film)

 Chromophobia is an ensemble film which debuted at the 2005 Cannes Film Festival in France.
 The film's crew was made up of a brother-sister trio – Martha Fiennes wrote and directed the film, Ralph Fiennes starred in it, and Magnus Fiennes composed the score.
 The film was shot entirely in Great Britain and the Isle of Man.

 Plot

 Chromophobia takes a look at several people and relationships.
 Some of these people are very wealthy and have become so obsessed with their wealth and material objects they are very detached from more important things in life.
 The things they choose to reject in their pursuit for the finer things in life include friendship, their children, love and integrity.
 At one point or another in the movie, each character begins to realize and then face their problems and in a sense their lives come crashing down.
-The characters then begin to see if they can get their lives back and carry on with a new look.
+The characters then begin to see if they can get their lives back and carry on with a new outlook.